blastnet/blastnet.github.io/tutorial.md

 # Quick-start

-[Click here](https://www.kaggle.com/code/waitongchung/smallhit-browsedata) for a quick-start tutorial on accessing BLASTNet data. **Make sure to click "Copy & Edit"** to run the code on Kaggle's cloud computing platform.
+[Click here](https://www.kaggle.com/code/waitongchung/smallhit-browsedata) for a quick-start tutorial on browsing BLASTNet data. **Make sure to click "Copy & Edit"** to run the code on Kaggle's cloud computing platform.
 This is the quickest way to interact with our datasets.

+[Click here](https://www.kaggle.com/code/waitongchung/smallhit-tfmultigpu) when you're ready train on multi-GPUs with TensorFlow. **Make sure to click "Copy & Edit"** to run the code on Kaggle's cloud computing platform.

 [Click here](https://github.com/blastnet/kaggle_tutorials) for a complete repo of Kaggle tutorials for the BLASTNet datasets.